-Children with cerebral palsy will now be able to have a surgical procedure that can improve their ability to walk, after analysis by our BRC and King’s College London showed it to be effective.
+Children with cerebral palsy will now be able to have a surgical procedure that can improve their ability to walk, a publication by our BRC and King’s College London showed it to be effective.

 The procedure, known as selective dorsal rhizotomy, involves cutting some of the sensory nerves from the legs as they enter the spinal cord in order to relieve stiffness, improve mobility and reduce children’s pain levels.
 The operation is irreversible, and it had not previously been fully established whether it helped to improve children’s quality of life, or what the longer term effects were.